Ric O'COnnell, EXECUTIVE DIRECTOR

 Dr. Clack is the CEO and founder of Vibrant Clean Energy, LLC (VCE).
 He is pursuing a path that leads the way for a more intelligent electric power system design, here in the US and abroad.
 Dr. Clack has been at the forefront of the energy optimization world for many years.
 Dr. Clack can be characterized as an expert in mathematics, statistics and optimization.
 He combines this expertise with the gained skills of numerical weather prediction, electrical engineering, and economics.
 Dr. Clack works with a variety of stakeholders to study the energy transition using the VCE WIS:dom optimization model.

 Curt Volkmann, President of New Energy Advisors, has over 34 years of international experience with electricity, natural gas and water utilities.
-Before his retirement in 2013, Curt held consulting roles for Pacific Gas and Electric, UMS Group, and Accenture, where he managed managed multi-client benchmarking programs for electric transmission, distribution and fleet management, analyzed impacts to the distribution grid, and led a variety of consulting projects including smart grid planning, organization optimization and cost reduction, asset management, merger integration, benchmarking, and process improvements.
+Curt previously held engineering and consulting roles for Pacific Gas and Electric, UMS Group, and Accenture.
+He has managed multi-client benchmarking programs for electric transmission, distribution and fleet management, and analyzed impacts to the distribution grid from distributed generation and demand-side management programs.
+Curt has also led a variety of consulting projects including smart grid planning, organization optimization and cost reduction, asset management, merger integration, benchmarking, and process improvements.

-Since his retirement, Curt has served as an expert witness in energy efficiency and renewable energy proceedings.
-Similarly, Curt advises non-profits and local governments on a variety of clean energy opportunities.
+Curt now serves as an expert witness and technical advisor in energy efficiency and renewable energy proceedings, advising non-profits and local governments on a variety of clean energy opportunities.

 Curt has a B.S. in Electrical Engineering (Power Systems) from the University of Illinois and an M.B.A.
 (Finance) from the University of California, Berkeley.
 He held a Registered Professional Electrical Engineer license in the State of California from 1987 to 1995.